Refugee Stats

 [20] https://www.kommuneprofilen.no/Profil/Befolkning/DinRegion/bef_innvandrere_land_region.aspx

-[23] https://www.dhs.gov/immigration-statistics/refugees-asylees (see Refugees and Asylees Data Tables 2022 at Table 14d).
-The drop in numbers in the later years reflects the substantially more restrictive refugee admissions policies of the Trump administration (2017-2021) than the Obama administration (2009-2017), and the greatly reduced resettlement capacity that immediately followed the Trump years.
+[22] https://www.wrapsnet.org/admissions-and-arrivals/ at “Refugee Admissions Reports.”
+The drop in numbers in some of the most recent years reflects the substantially more restrictive refugee admissions policies of the Trump administration (2017-2021) than the Obama administration (2009-2017), and the greatly reduced resettlement capacity that immediately followed the Trump years.

 [29] https://www.brookings.edu/articles/figure-of-the-week-african-countries-votes-on-the-un-resolution-condemning-russias-invasion-of-ukraine/#:~:text=Eight%20African%20countries%2C%20including%20Cameroon,%2C%20North%20Korea%2C%20and%20Syria